grpc-ecosystem/grpc-gateway/.github/PULL_REQUEST_TEMPLATE.md

 Help us understand your motivation by explaining why you decided to make this change.

-You can learn more about contributing to grpc-gateway here: https://github.com/grpc-ecosystem/grpc-gateway/blob/master/CONTRIBUTING.md
+You can learn more about contributing to gRPC-Gateway here: https://github.com/grpc-ecosystem/grpc-gateway/blob/master/CONTRIBUTING.md

 Happy contributing!